CodingKoopa/comet-observatory/docs/Auth.md

 git -> gpg -> gpg-agent (as systemd user service) -> pinentry-tty -> Secret Service D-Bus API -> KeePassXC
 ```

+Since we are using a custom `GNUPGHOME` for `gpg`, it's important that the gpg-agent socket (and service) are configured to look at the correct socket location and home directory.

 Here is the SSH authentication process:

 ```